kenshoo/metrics-play/README.md

     )
 ```

-Enable the plugin:
+To enable the plugin:

 add to conf/play.plugins the following line

      {priority}:com.kenshoo.play.metrics.MetricsPlugin

-where priority is the priority of this plugin in respect to other plugins.
+where priority is the priority of this plugin with respect to other plugins.

 ### Default Registry